microsoft/OfflineCrashDumpUefi/README.md

 You may then run `build -p EmulatorPkg/EmulatorPkg.dsc` to build the EmulatorPkg platform, resulting in platform files in a directory like `ROOT\workspace\Build\EmulatorX64\DEBUG_VS2022\X64`.

+You will need to create a `workspace\Build\EmulatorX64\DEBUG_VS2022\X64\disk.dmg` file that will act as the partition to receive the dump file.
+Use any tool (e.g. hex editor or dd) to create a zero-filled file large enough to contain the dump (generally a little bit larger than the emulator's physical memory, e.g. 65MB if the emulator is configured for 64MB of memory), e.g.
+`dd if=/dev/zero of=disk.dmg bs=1M count=65`

-You may want to copy the firmware setup variables to that directory, i.e. from repo root, run:
+You may want to copy the firmware variables setup script to that directory, i.e. from repo root, run:
 `copy OfflineDumpPkg\dumpvars.nsh workspace\Build\EmulatorX64\DEBUG_VS2022\X64`

 You can then run the resulting WinHost.exe to launch the emulator, and then in the shell, run the app: